stevegt/grid-cli/v2/doc/420-routing.md

 In PromiseGrid, routing is a critical aspect of the network's operation, facilitating the exchange of messages, resources, and services between hosts and between the modules (apps) running on those hosts.

+## Uniqueness of Handlers

+*There can be only one.*

+- Within a given kernel, any given byte sequence can only have one handler, though this handler can itself choose to forward the message to one or more other handlers.

 ## Exchange Rate-Based Routing

 ### 1. Exchange Rate-Based Routing
 - Hosts route based on the exchange rates of "personal currencies" -- see below for more on personal currencies.
 - Prefer routing to hosts with higher-valued currencies to ensure stability and reliability.
 - Encourages hosts to maintain strong reputations and economic value.